All deadlines have expired.

-All abstracts of papers and posters to be presented at the 50th PLM must be submitted using the EasyChair system (see below).
+All abstracts of papers and posters to be presented at PLM2018 must be submitted using the EasyChair system (see below).
 They must comply with the present guidelines.

-IMPORTANT: Papers submitted to the thematic sessions may use their individual descriptions and guidelines, including deadlines different from the general session deadline, but they still have to be submitted through the EasyChair system.
+IMPORTANT: Papers submitted to the thematic sessions must use their individual descriptions and guidelines but they must still be submitted through the EasyChair system.
+However, thematic sessions proposals submitted by their organizers should be submitted by email.

 - Identification: The abstract must remain fully anonymous.
 You will submit your contact data on the EasyChair submission page but these will be invisible to the reviewers.
-Please make sure that your PDF file does not include your name in the metadata (document properties).
+Please make sure that your files do not include your name in the metadata (document properties).

 - Length: Between 300 and 500 words (excluding the title, keywords, linguistic examples, and references, if any).
 Please state the word count of your abstract at the end.
 If your abstract does not comply with this requirement, you will be requested to modify it.
 If you require extra space for e.g. figures or syntactic trees, limit those to one extra page.
 Otherwise, try to keep your abstract within one page.
 The EasyChair "Abstract" field size limit is set to 500 words.
 Please include up to five keywords at the top of the abstract to help streamline the reviewing effort.